codefellows/seattle-javascript-401d31/curriculum/class-36/lab/README.md

-# LAB - Application State
+# LAB -  Full Stack Application Configuration

 ## Before you begin
 Refer to *Getting Started*  in the [lab submission instructions](../../../reference/submission-instructions/labs/README.md) for complete setup, configuration, deployment, and submission instructions.